adultdate/filament-calendar/README.md

 To learn more about FetchInfo and other Value Objects, please refer to the Value Object documentation.

-There are two distinct ways on how to provide Events to the calendar.
+There are two distinct ways on how to provide Events to the filament-calendar.
 Which way you use depends on your personal preference and the source of your events.

 ### 1. From Eloquent
 > [!IMPORTANT]
 > Make sure that the Model class implements `Eventable`.
-Without it we are not able to map your model into a calendar event.
+Without it we are not able to map your model into a filament-calendar event.
 >
-> For more information, please refer to the [Calendar Events section](#calendar-events).
+> For more information, please refer to the [Calendar Events section](#filament-calendar-events).

-In the majority of cases, you will most likely want to display your eloquent models as events inside the calendar.
+In the majority of cases, you will most likely want to display your eloquent models as events inside the filament-calendar.

 The easiest way to do that is to just return your Eloquent Query, and we will handle the rest.